Floppy disk: Legacy

 For more than two decades, the floppy disk was the primary external writable storage device used.
-Most computing environments before the 1990s were non-networked, and floppy disks were the primary means to transfer data between computers, a method known informally as sneakernet.
-Unlike hard disks, floppy disks were handled and seen; even a novice user could identify a floppy disk.
+Most small computing environments before the 1990s were non-networked, and floppy disks were the primary means to transfer data between such computers, a method known informally as sneakernet.
+Unlike hard disks, floppy disks were more commonly handled and seen, and typically novice users could identify a floppy disk.
 Because of these factors, a picture of a 3½-inch floppy disk became an interface metaphor for saving data.
-As of 2024, the floppy disk symbol is still used by software on user-interface elements related to saving files even though physical floppy disks are largely obsolete.
+As of 2026, the floppy disk symbol is still used by software on user-interface elements related to saving files even though physical floppy disks are largely obsolete, making it a skeuomorph.
 Examples of such software include LibreOffice, Microsoft Paint, and WordPad.

+It is present in many UI symbol libraries and has a Unicode code point 💾 since 2010.